adejanovski/cassandra-dcaware-failover/README.md

 * Switching automatically back to the local DC must be prevented because repair might be necessary in order to regain consistency

-The DCAwareFailoverRoundRobinPolicy is based on the DCAwareRoundRobinPolicy, but takes the following parameters :
+The DCAwareFailoverRoundRobinPolicy is based on the DCAwareRoundRobinPolicy and handles the above one way switch without having to code it.
+It takes the following parameters :
 * localDc : the primary DC of the app
 * backupDc : the DC to switch to in case the primary DC loses a defined number of nodes
 * hostDownSwitchThreshold : the number of lost nodes that will trigger the switch